-My research interests include topics related to reinforcement learning, adaptive experimental design, Bayesian optimization, robustness and safety.
-I am excited about proving strong theoretical guarantees for algorithms and understanding the fundamental limits of what is possible.
-At the same time, my research is often inspired by challenging real-world applications.
+My research interests include reinforcement learning, adaptive experimental design, Bayesian optimization, robustness and safety, as well as deep learning and computer vision.
+I am equally excited about creating mathematical foundations for learning algorithms and bringing their value to real-world application.
 See below for some of my research highlights.

 |Jan 20, 2023||